5and5/BO2-Remix/README.md

 ### General

-- Blunder gat spawns in wardens office without collecting the 5 skulls
+- Blundergat spawns in wardens office without collecting 5 skulls
 - Set key to always spawn next to the cafeteria

 ### Buildables

-- All plane parts are given on spawn
+- All plane parts are given on spawn in solo only
 - Plane automatically refills
 - Zombie shield bench added inside wardens office
+- Zombie shield inside wardens has a 5 minute cooldown

 ### Traps